 Dr Hilary Dyer AFBPsS FRSA is a Specialist Consultant Educational Psychologist in Independent Practice.
 Based in the Howardian Hills, near Malton in North Yorkshire, Dr Dyer travels to a youngster’s home and school to conduct assessments.
-This is up to a maximum of 100 miles to conduct assessments.
+This is up to a maximum of 2 hours’ travel from York.

 Dr Dyer is an acknowledged specialist in Pathological Demand Avoidance Syndrome.
 She assesses and diagnoses children and young people from 4 to 16 years who may be presenting with this condition.
 Her PDA assessments, diagnoses and reports have been very favourably evaluated by SEND Tribunal Judges, Paediatricians, and parents alike.
 Read recent testimonials here

 Dr Dyer is also commissioned to conduct PDA assessments and diagnoses by Clinical Commissioning Groups in the NHS and by Local Authorities who require her acknowledged expertise in Pathological Demand Avoidance Syndrome.